zerospiel/docs/docs/admin/kof/kof-upgrade.md

 > NOTICE:
 > This is for users of **kof-istio** only.

-Starting from **v1.5.0** release, Istio has been moved to a separate repository, which changes the installation and upgrade process.
+Starting from the **v1.5.0** release, Istio has been moved to a separate repository, which changes the installation and upgrade process.
 Upgrading KOF **will trigger a complete uninstallation** of all components across Istio clusters.
-To prevent data loss and ensure a smooth migration, carefully follow the steps in the given order.
-The steps below are only required if any Istio clusters were deployed.
+To prevent data loss and ensure a smooth migration, you must carefully follow the steps in the given order.
+Again, the steps below are only required if any Istio clusters were deployed.

 ### 1. Back Up Data from Istio Clusters

+> NOTE:
-> **Note:** Perform all backup steps in this section **for each Istio cluster** individually.
+> Perform all backup steps in this section **for each Istio cluster** individually.
 Each cluster must have its own backup before proceeding with the upgrade.

 #### Create a PersistentVolumeClaim